MarkNuar/Project_SE2/DD/2DD.md

 In order to maximize the scalability of our system, both the Web and Application server follow a scale-out approach: performances improvement is obtained through nodes replication.
 Because of this approach, load-balancing system are used in order to distribute the working load among the various nodes.
-All the nodes of the Application Server use a "share everything" configuration, because there is only one, shared database with one point of access.
+All the nodes of the Application Server use a "share everything" configuration, because there is only one shared database with one point of access.
 Moreover, the Data layer is accomplished by exploiting and external DBMS service already available on the market.
-In this way we avoid devoting time on difficult problems about data replication and consistency, which are already solved by the existing well tested database systems.
+In this way we avoid devoting time on difficult problems about data replication and consistency, which are already solved by the existing and well tested database systems.

 Every communication channel is secured by using firewalls.
-In this way, the entire Application layer is secured in a DMZ.
-In this way attacks and intrusions from malicious clients are prevented.
-It is important to note that, because the DBMS is located on a different tier with respect to the Application Server, a firewall between them can improve the security of the system against malicious attacks coming from the data base, especially in our case of an external bought DBMS.
+In this way, the entire Application layer is secured in a DMZ, so attacks and intrusions from malicious clients will be prevented.
+It is important to note that, because the DBMS is located on a different tier with respect to the Application Server, a firewall between them can improve the security of the system against malicious attacks coming from the data base, especially in the case of an external DBSM like in our solution.
-Finally, also communication channels between the Application server and other services, like the Ticket service, Municipal Accident service and Map service, are secured for the same reasons explained above.
+Finally, both communication channels between the Application server and other services, like the Ticket service, are secured for the same reasons explained above.

 ## Component view
 ![ComponentDiagram](./images/exported/ComponentDiagram.svg)
 The Component view diagrams represents, explicitly, only the components of the Application server, as they depict the main section of the system.
-Below we describe in depth the function of every internal server component made ad-hoc for the system (the ones in green).
+Below we will describe in depth the function of every internal server component made ad-hoc for the system (the ones in green).
-* **Router**: receives HTTP over SSL/TLS requests following the Rest paradigm (see below in the "Component interface" section for further details) and forward them to the others internal components of the Application server.
+* **Router**: receives HTTP over SSL/TLS requests following the REST paradigm (see below in the "Component interface" section for further details) and forward them to the others internal components of the Application server.
 Then forwards the replies back to the clients.
 It is relevant to note that temporary tokens are adopted, in order to define which functionalities are accessible for each client.
 Every client receives its personal token after the login procedure.
 * **UserManager**:
     * **LoginManager**: this component is responsible for granting access to registered users.
 In particular, the component receives the access credentials and returns an unique token used for further communication by the user.
     * **SignUpManager**: this component is responsible for the registration of unregistered users.
-In particular is receives the new access credentials and save them in the system's database.
+In particular it receives the new access credentials and save them in the system's database.
 * **ReportManager**:
-    * **ReportReceiver**: this component is responsible for receiving the data of a new report and storing them in the database.
+    * **ReportReceiver**: this component is responsible for receiving the data of new reports and storing them in the database.
 In particular it takes care of the following tasks:
-        * retrieving of the municipality where the report has been created, by employing the MS apis.
+        * employ the MS apis to retrieve the information about which municipality the report has been created from.
         * recognizing the car's plate in the picture, by employing the OCRS apis.
-In case of an unrecognizable plate, the report status is set to "NOTVALID" by default, otherwise is set to "NOTVERIFIED" by default(which means that a local officer has still to prove its validity).
+In case of an unrecognizable plate, the report status will be set to "NOTVALID" by default, otherwise it will be "NOTVERIFIED" (which means that a local officer has still to prove its validity).
         * saving the report in the system's database.
     * **ReportValidator**: this component is responsible for two main operations:
         * fetching, from the database, of reports with status set to "NOTVERIFIED".